-To receive grants from Harvard funding sources, organizations must have an Employer Identification Number (EIN).
+To receive grants from Harvard funding sources, organizations must have an Employer Identification Number (all organization with a HUECU account have an avtive EIN).
 Organizations are eligible to receive checks issued prior to expenditures (if allowed by the granting organization).